mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployments.md

 # Precursor Environments

-It is also entirely possible for each of the above decisions to be _the entirety of an environment_, and thus a [[Dependency Management|dependency]] to a future environment.
+It is also entirely possible for each of the above decisions to be _the entirety of an environment_, and thus a [[dependency management|dependency]] to a future environment.

-If all environments require an account to target, then any environment that requires that specific account will [tautologically] point the same account.
+If all environments require an account to target, then any environment that requires that specific account will [tautologically] point to the same account.
 Therefore it makes sense to produce precursor environments that perform basic setups that enable downstream environments to succeed more easily.

-In a situation where the same account is used for both production environments and development environments, multiple roles would likely be necessary as the production resources would be considered inaccessible by the development resources.
+In a situation where the same account is used for both production environments and development environments, multiple roles would likely be necessary as the production resources would be considered inaccessible by the certain resources.
 These are probably known situations, and thus could be part of a precursor environment that gets built before any other environments are created.
 The outputs of this precursor are then consumed downstream by the subsequent environmental builds.

 The ability to define and execute precursor environments is frequently thought of as "setup", and is often performed manually.
-The purpose of automation is to reduce the non-determinism that comes from manual work.
-Thus, it should be the case that all (or at least as much as possible) of this work can be performed using a precursor deployment.+
+The purpose of automation is to reduce the non-determinism that comes from such manual work.
+It should be the case that all (or at least as much as possible) of this work can be performed using a precursor deployment.

 Since multiple precursor environments could exist (5 instances of "develop" and 3 instances of "production"), it is necessary to perform some type of name-mapping to allow a subsequent environmental setup to select the proper precursor.

-Obviously, any given environment that is required is, in effect, a precursor environment to the given deployment.
+Obviously, any given environment that is required is a dependency and is a precursor environment to the given deployment.
 For naming purposes, only the most durable of precursors will be referred to as such.

 # Target Environment Determination